Joel-Haeberli/it-security-docs/docs/themes/Encryption.md

 ## Data Encryption

+> Exam question: What are typical data encryption tools for the different storage layers
 ### Typical Data Encryption - Storage

 Forensic examiners often encounter various types of encryption when analyzing storage media.
 These include: